elibroftw/blog.elijahlopez.ca/content/posts/aspnet-add-versioning.md

 ### Introduction

 Applicable .NET versions: .NET 9, .NET 8.

-Starting in .NET 9, there are two ways to add versioning. .NET 9 uses OpenAPI & Scaler and requires hardcoding the version in one file, whereas .NET 8 does not need to do this, but does use Swagger.
-For the .NET 9 tutorial, I will also provide a list of packages I have installed in my project in case your project is missing an unnecessary package.
+- .NET 9 uses OpenAPI and Scaler (Swagger replacement) and requires hardcoding the versions in one file.
+I have provided a list of packages I installed in my project in case your project is missing a necessary package.
+- .NET 8 does not need to hardcode the applicable versions, but does use Swagger.

-This tutorial will save you 5 hours.
+This tutorial will save you ~5 hours.
 I don't know when I started adding API version support to my ASP.NET project, but I can tell you that the current documentation is atrocious if you strive for perfection like I do.

-As our mobile application is about to have an official MVP release, I wanted to fix the Stripe payment intent method "invoice."
-Currently, the invoice method would only return the client secret, but the official docs suggest to return the customer ID and a ephemeral key in addition to the payment intent client secret.
-I had two options.
-Either break current builds in use because you know its only beta testing anyways, or I can use this as an opportunity to add API versioning.
-There's two main ways to do API versioning in my eyes.
-The first way, which is what I thought I would've added in the future, is to be one of those companies with apis like `/v2/my-api` but then I found out about header APIs where the client can just add a header.
-This saves a lot of time because first of all, most of my apis were `/api` not `/v1/api` and the client was already calling without a version.
-I want an easy way to just switch the default version to `v2` so I went with reading the API version from the header.
+There are two main ways to do API versioning in my eyes.
+The first way, which is what I thought I would've added in the future, is to be one of those companies with apis like `/v2/my-api` but then I found out about header APIs where the client can select the version by using a header.
+This saves a lot of developing time because all of my endpoints were `/name` not `/v1/name` and there were already released/production clients which were calling them without a version specified in the header.

-After hours of consulting Gemini, the official docs, and examples, and personal touches, I present the absolutely bare minimum way to add versioning to your ASP.NET application.

 ### NuGet Packages